Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 - ***Enhancing the Robustness and Generalization of Medical Segmentation Models: Learning from Sparse and Noisy Labeled Data***
 - ***Rethinking the Learning Strategies of Multimodal Foundation Models: from a Data Perspective***
 - ***Exploring the Nature of Cross-Modal Cooperation: Quantifying the inherent Correlations and Interactions through a Disentangled Perspective***
+Despite significant progress in 2D vision models, relying solely on 2D pixel-level input cannot capture the full complexity of the surrounding 3D world.
+Spacial information such as depth, geometric structures, pose and orientation plays a crucial role in enabling a more comprehensive perception and understanding of the environment.
+Integrating these 3D aspects allows for more accurate scene interpretation, object recognition, and interaction, bridging the gap between artificial perception and real-world understanding.

 # 🔥 News